Follow That Dream | Official Elvis Presley FTD Collectors Label News

-Follow That Dream), Sony BMG's Official Elvis Presley Collectors label was estabished in 1999 to serve the dedicated Elvis collector and to complement the commercial and artistic level of RCA's retail release schedule by issuing repertoire that is considered of interest to serious Elvis fans and collectors, material that is generally not part of mainstream RCA label releases to the public at large.
+Follow That Dream (FTD), Sony Music's Official Elvis Presley Collectors label was established in 1999 to serve the dedicated Elvis collector and to complement the commercial and artistic level of RCA's retail release schedule by issuing repertoire that is considered of interest to serious Elvis fans and collectors, material that is generally not part of mainstream RCA label releases to the public at large.

 Complete list of all FTD Releases, currently available and deleted.

 Follow That Dream's 'Promised Land' completes the STAX trilogy and the 2-CD version is a welcome addition to the growing catalogue of collectors releases.
 The Promised Land album is indeed a classic but by including the alternate album and 'the making of' – it's now widescreen (so to speak) ...
 The 1974 released classic album includes: yearning ballads, funk, late night laments – and a burning Chuck Berry cover that could melt speaker grills ...
 To sum up, Elvis took us on a trip to the promised land that's one hell of a ride ...
 Elvis takes Chuck Berry's classic 1964 musical travelogue Promised Land and amps it in a rocking tour-de-force - and it's fantastic to hear takes 3, 4, powered by Ronnie Tutt's powerhouse drumming and James Burton's driving guitar.

 August 10, 1970.
 The MGM camera crew has been following Elvis around for almost a month now.
 This afternoon, it's time for one final rehearsal before the opening show later tonight.
 No camera crew allowed this time, but RCA is rolling tape in preparation for the concert recordings.
 Follow That Dream

 , takes us behind the scenes of this event.